Start9Labs/docs/src/service-guides/lightning/README.md

 ## Using LNbits

-  - [Connect to LNbits wallets](service-guides/lightning/lnbits.md) – Create and connected to a walled-off wallet in a layer above your lightning network implementation of CLN or LND.
+  - [Connect to LNbits wallets](service-guides/lightning/lnbits.md) – Create and connect to a walled-off wallet in a layer above your lightning network implementation of CLN or LND.
     - [The Concept](service-guides/lightning/lnbits.md#the-concept)
     - [What lightning node should I use?](service-guides/lightning/lnbits.md#what-lightning-node-should-i-use)
     - [Setting up LNbits](service-guides/lightning/lnbits.md#setting-up-ln-bits)